 Select *from Customers where CustomerId = “C2014” or 1=1

-The above query will return all the customers since the 1=1 condition is always true.
-This way hacker can get all the username and passwords easily with this sample query.
-SoapUI tool can simulate these queries so we can understand the hack-proof-ness of the site.
+The above query will be returned to all the customers since the 1=1 condition is always true.
+This way the hacker can easily get all the usernames and passwords with this sample query.
+The SoapUI tool can simulate these queries so we can understand the hack-proof-ness of the site.

-XML bomb is in SoapUI that allows us to test services by passing huge XML data and examines the overflow of the application.
+XML bomb is in SoapUI that allows us to test services by passing huge XML data and examining the overflow of the application.

 After executing the load test, LoadUI will generate a report that helps determine whether the application can run with a heavy load or not.